philippe44/SpotConnect/README.md

 **Please read carefully the [credentials](#credentials) paragraph to understand how to handle Spotify credentials**

 **Update 24/12/2025**
 Spotify has closed some of the WebAPI access, you now need a dedicated application (client) ID and Secret.
 These are built-in in the binary but not accessible in the source code for obvious reasons.
 Now, you can use yours either on the command line (-D -S) or in the config file (`<client_id`> and `<client_secret`>.
 See Spotify's developers platform if you want to use yours.
 If you rebuild the application yourself and want yours built-in as well, you need to put them in the `client_info.h` file.
+Please note that after version 0.20.8, `<client_id`> and `<client_secret` tags are not written in the config file, so you will not have them in a reference file you might build.

 It is likely that the authentication by Username and Password does not work anymore as it needs a redirect page (AFAIU).
 So for now, stick to ZeroConf.